SalmanKhan-org/Zwiggato/README.md

 # Zwiggato
-This is a food App
+This is a food delivery App